 How much does it cost to study at your desired destination?
 What is your budget?

-Some countries have expensive study and living costs, such as the UK, USA, Japan, Singapore, or Nordic countries.
+Some countries have expensive study and living costs, such as the UK, USA, Japan, Singapore, and Nordic countries.

 If the country you pick has expensive living costs or the university you choose has too high tuition fees, but your budget is not enough, your study process may be affected in the middle of the road.

 I know some people who can’t afford it, and they have to give up halfway.
 Many families have to borrow, mortgage assets, sell land, sell houses, etc., to cover the cost.